maarky/option/README.md

         }
     }

-User/Some.php
+User/Option/Some.php

     namespace User\Option;

-    use maarky\Option\Component\BaseSome;

     class Some extends Option
     {
-        use BaseSome;
+        use maarky\Option\Component\BaseSome;
     }

-User/None.php
+User/Option/None.php

     namespace User\Option;

-    use maarky\Option\Component\BaseNone;

     class None extends Option
     {
-        use BaseNone;
+        use maarky\Option\Component\BaseNone;
     }

-In this case you don't really need the validate() method to call tha parent validate() method since you know that anything that is an instance of User will also be an object but I think it's a good idea to make sure that your Option value is valid with its parent.
+Notice that the validate() method calls its parent.
+This may not be strictly necessary here but it's a good idea to make sure that your Option value is valid with its parent.

 You would use this Option in your repository class in the same way as we did in the example above in the Basics section.
-The only difference is you would use this Option rather than the base Option:

     use User\Option\Option;
     use User\Option\None;